PhilbyChen/PhilbyChen/README.md

 ## Hey there 👋 I'm Zhiyuan Chen (Philby)

 ### About Me
-- Undergraduate at SDAU, majoring in Land Resources Management.
+- Undergraduate at SDAU & RAU, majoring in Land Resources Management.
 - But I discovered my true passion lies in **Physics, Aerospace, and Astronomy**.
 - I plan to pursue a master's degree in these fields and am actively building my skills.